 A solar water fountain is an environmentally friendly way of adding a little charm to your garden or landscape.
-With only the rays of the sun to power it, a solar pump and water fountain can create an appealing shower for birds in your yard or simply draw attention to a particular spot in your yard.
+With only the rays of the sun to power it, a solar pump and water fountain can create an appealing shower for birds in your yard or draw attention to a particular spot in your yard.
 However, there are a few things you will want to consider before buying a solar water fountain pump.

 Determining What Size Solar Pump You Will Need

 For small bird baths, purchase a solar water pump with a head rating of between 18 to 24 inches and a water circulation volume of about 45 to 60 gallons per hour.
-For a fishpond, a unit with a taller head of about 60 to 72 inches and water circulation volume of about 162 250 GPH will be needed.
+For a fishpond, a unit with a taller head of about 60 to 72 inches and a water circulation volume of about 162 250 GPH will be needed.

 Do You Want the Fountain to Work at Night?